Tragic (album)

 Tragic is the second studio album by the American rock band Orange 9mm.
-Produced by Dave Sardy of Barkmarket, it was released in 1996 through Atlantic Records.
+Produced by Dave Sardy of Barkmarket, it was released on July 23, 1996, through Atlantic Records.
 Guitarist Chris Traynor recorded most of the bass parts, replacing David Gentile, who was replaced by Taylor McLam near the end of the recording sessions.
-Traynor departed not long after the album's release, ending up joining Helmet (band).
+Traynor departed not long after the album's release, ending up joining Helmet.

 Tragic is a departure from Driver Not Included's hardcore stylings in favor of a rap metal sound akin to Rage Against the Machine and Red Hot Chili Peppers, featuring acoustic and alternative metal tracks.

 Critical reception

 AllMusic critic Vincent Jeffries wrote: "The thick instrumentation and fat grooves deliver on every promise made during Orange 9mm's famously powerful live performances, but the adherence to of-the-moment metal sonics prevent Tragic from transcending its time."
 Jefferies further added that the album "remains a solid offering for fans of a small but important '90s metal movement."